Byte Level Research: Website Globalization Research and Consulting

 From Apple to GE to Toyota, this valuable report identifies those companies that have developed Web sites that combine global reach with local usability.
-In all, this report rates the Web sites of 200 companies across 16 industries.
+In all, this report rates the Web sites of 300 companies across 22 industry categories.

 Our research also found that most Web sites still leave a great deal of room for improvement.
 While the top score was 97 out of 100, the median score was just 55.
 Some of the underachieving Web sites also happen to be some of the most visible brands in America and around the world: